yamacir-kit/corelisp/README.md

-# Pure LISP interpreter by C++17
+# Lisp interpreter core library by C++17

-Version 1.0.52 in development.
+Version 1.0.54 in development.

 ## Overview